 Critical Reading and Writing is a one semester three-credit course limited to 15 students per section.
 This course is designed to help students develop the literacy practices they will need to be successful in their First-Year Writing course.
 Students will read understand interpret and synthesize a variety of texts.
 Assignments are designed to challenge students intellectually culturally and rhetorically.
 Through inquiry-based assignment sequences students will improve their writing by developing academic research and literacy practices that will be further strengthened in First-Year Writing.
 Particular attention will be given to critical reading academic writing conventions and revision.
 Small class size promotes frequent student-instructor and student-student interaction.
 The course also emphasizes the principles of intellectual property and academic integrity in academic writing.
 This course fulfills a Gen Ed free elective.

 - Price $936 per credit hour (2017-18 AY)

 This 15 week course requires students to spend approximately 9 hours a week on course work.

-- Course restricted to National Technical Institute for the Deaf (NTID) students.
+- Restricted to National Technical Institute for the Deaf (NTID) students.

 - LAQE or WPE score equal to 1 is required to enroll in this class.